Iris palaestina: Taxonomy

-Iris palestina was first found in Mesopotamia, part of Syria, and it was first published in Flora Orientalis by Pierre Edmond Boissier in July 1882.
+The species was first described as Xiphion palaestinum by John Gilbert Baker in 1871.
+It was transferred to the now unrecognized genus Juno in 1972 as Juno palaestina.
+In 1882, it was given its present placement in Iris in a paper published by Caroline Barbey-Boissier and William Barbey, with the author of the combination Iris palestina being just William Barbey.

 It was originally thought to be a variety of Iris vartanii.
 It is similar in form to the better-known and more decorative Iris planifolia.
+Indeed, in 2017, it was suggested to be a subspecies of Iris planifolia, I. planifolia subsp. palaestina.

-Iris palaestina is an accepted name by the Royal Horticultural Society.
+Iris palaestina is a name accepted by the Royal Horticultural Society.
 It was verified by the United States Department of Agriculture and the Agricultural Research Service on 4 April 2003, and then updated on 1 December 2004.

 Distribution and habitat

-It is native to temperate Asia.

-Range

-It comes from Turkey, Jordan, Syria, Lebanon, (including Batha) and Israel.
-It was found in Golan, Galilee, the Mediterranean coast, the northern valleys, Carmel, Samarian mountains, Samarian desert, Judean mountains, Sharon and Shefela.
+Iris palestina is native to Syria, Lebanon, and the Palestine region (Israel, Palestine and Jordan).
+In Lebanon, its range includes Batha, and in Israel, it was found in Golan, Galilee, the Mediterranean coast, the northern valleys, Carmel, Samarian mountains, Samarian desert, Judean mountains, Sharon and Shefela.

-Habitat

 It likes open stony soils (with sandstone material) at low altitudes.
 Normally it is found at coastal sites but is also common within olive groves.

 Cultivation

 It is hardy to USDA Zone 4.

-The iris is not hardy and is generally a poor grower in the UK.
+In the UK, the iris is not hardy and is generally a poor grower.
 It is better grown in a pot under cover in a greenhouse or bulb frame.
-It should be potted in well-drained, fertile compost and have a summer rest from watering.
+It should be potted in well-drained, fertile compost and should have a summer rest from watering.

-It can be found and seen in Tel Aviv University Botanic Garden.
+It can be seen in Tel Aviv University Botanic Garden.